Childhood Brain Damage

 - On SpongeBob SquarePants, it is often suggested that Patrick's stupidity is the result of frequent head injuries.
 In "Squidward the Unfriendly Ghost", Patrick mentions that he knows a lot about head injuries, then spaces out mid sentence.
-In "Big Pink Loser", SpongeBob tries to discourage Patrick from mimicing him by hitting himself with a hammer, to which Patrick responds, "I've been doing this way before I started copying you."
+In "Big Pink Loser", SpongeBob tries to discourage Patrick from mimicking him by hitting himself with a hammer, to which Patrick responds, "I've been doing this way before I started copying you."

 - Squidward once asked Spongebob if he was dropped on his head as a baby.
 Spongebob confirms it and is amazed at how Squidward found out.
+Psychic powers.